IsaiahDicristoforo/QuizAppGroupProject/README.md

 Then the information available to the player should be that the letter h and o are in the word and in the right location, e and s are in the word but in the wrong location, and that m is not in the word.

 1.2\
-Given that a user correctly enters the word *house* and the word is the solution,\
+Given that a user correctly enters the word *house* and the word *house* is the solution,\
-When the user has entered the word witin the allowed number of guesses, 5, and within the time limit, 60 seconds,\
+When the user has entered the word within the allowed number of guesses, 5, and within the time limit, 60 seconds,\
 Then they should be given a minimum of 1000 points, plus any bonus points given for guessing the word before other players.

 1.3\